What Is Metachromatic Leukodystrophy (MLD)?

 What should I expect at my child's first MLD visit?

-You can expect your first visit to take from four hours to a few days.
+You can expect your first visit to take from 4 hours to a few days.

-Your child will have a thorough exam at the NDRD program.
-Dr. Deepa Rajan from the NDRD will make or confirm a precise MLD diagnosis and learn how much the disease has progressed.
+Your child will have a thorough exam at the Neurodevelopment in Rare Disorders Program (NDRD).
+Deepa Rajan, MD, from the NDRD will make or confirm a precise MLD diagnosis and learn how much it’s progressed.

 Because we work as a team at the center, other doctors and staff might see your child during your visit.